Situational Judgement Test (SJT)

 Please click here to understand the scanning process and the quality controls in place

 Please refer to the key documents page to download the FP 2017 process for reviewing exceptionally low SJT scores.

 SJT Practice Paper

 PDFs of the practice paper, questions and rationales are also available.
-Please click the relevant link below.
+Please click the relevant link below:

 Educational Performance Measure (EPM)

 The EPM is a measure of clinical and non-clinical skills, knowledge and performance up to the point of application.
-The EPM comprises three elements; medical school performance to date in deciles (replacing previous quartiles), for which 34-43 points are available; additional degrees, which are worth up to 5 points; and academic achievements, for which up to 2 points are available.
+The EPM comprises three elements; medical school performance to date in deciles (replacing previous quartiles), for which 34-43 points are available; additional degrees, which are worth up to 5 points; and publications, for which up to 2 points are available.
 A maximum of 50 points are available.